OpenVADL/openvadl/README.md

   </p>
 </p>

+**OpenVADL** is an open-source implementation of **VADL**, a processor description language.
+VADL enables users to specify both instruction set architectures (ISA) and microarchitectures in a modern, intuitive way.
+For details, see the [official documentation](https://openvadl.github.io/openvadl/).

+OpenVADL can generate multiple artifacts from a single VADL specification:

+- **Instruction Set Simulator** via a custom QEMU frontend
+- **Compiler** via a custom LLVM backend
+- **Linker and Assembler** by integrating a generated parser into LLVM

+Additional tools, such as a **Chisel** generator for hardware synthesis, are in development.

+Check out our [VADL-related publications](https://www.complang.tuwien.ac.at/vadl/pubs) for more background.

+## Getting Started

+If you want to use OpenVADL, please refer to [the documentation](https://openvadl.github.io/openvadl/).
+It covers everything you need to install OpenVADL, write a specification, and use the CLI to generate artifacts like a simulator or compiler.

+For working VADL specifications examples, check out our [reference specifications](https://github.com/OpenVADL/openvadl/tree/master/vadl/test/resources/testSource/sys).
+These are tested and kept up to date with the current OpenVADL version.

+## Contribution

+If OpenVADL sounds like an interesting project and you'd like to collaborate or contribute, please reach out!

+There are plenty of open tasks, including:
+- A cycle-approximate simulator generator
+- User-mode emulation in the generated ISS
+- A documentation engine for embedding architecture specs directly in VADL
+- Improvements to the QEMU-based ISS
+- Enhancements to the LLVM-based compiler

+There are plenty of potential Bachelor and Master thesis topics available.

+## Q&A and Bugs

+If you have any questions, please use our [discussion panel](https://github.com/OpenVADL/openvadl/discussions/categories/q-a).
+This helps others with similar issues find answers more easily.

+If you encounter a crash or incorrect behavior, please report it as an [issue](https://github.com/OpenVADL/openvadl/issues).
+Before creating a new issue, check if one already exists for the same problem.

+# Development

+Before contributing, please read [OpenVADL's contribution guidelines](CONTRIBUTING.md).

+## Project Structure

+The `open-vadl` project includes multiple Gradle modules.

+- `vadl` is the main module that contains all the logic of OpenVADL
+- `vadl-cli` implements the CLI for OpenVADL users.
+It uses the `vadl` module as a library
+- `java-annotations` provides Java (!) annotations (e.g. `@Input`) that are used in the VIAM.
+  Additionally it provides `errorprone` bug detectors, that statically check if certain properties in the VIAM are correctly implemented.

 ## Getting Started

 For example, you can create the iss (Instruction Set Simulator) for a minimal risc-v example with: